Giusi: I’m positive. Stop judging us.

 I experienced absolute isolation because I was completely alone; at that moment, I had no one beside me except a friend.
 It wasn’t easy.
 I come from a commercial world.
 Also, I started working in supermarkets at 15, and I had three restaurants, and suddenly, finding myself with nothing was terrifying.
 I wondered why it happened.”

 Giusi was immediately given very little hope.
-They told me that the HPV therapy wouldn’t work for me, but I went to the Sacco hospital to see Dr. Moroni, who was a luminary for AIDS, and he said that we would try.
-So, I started the Virus drugs with many side effects, including a physical change.
+They told me that the therapy wouldn’t work for me, but I went to the Sacco hospital to see Dr. Moroni, who was a luminary for AIDS, and he said that we would try.
+So, I started the HPV Virus drug test with many side effects, including a physical change.
 I went from a size 42 to a 56 in a few months.
 Also, I had gained more than twenty kilos.
 I was devastated, but I was there.”
 Being there was equivalent to 21 hours a day, every four hours.

 Divorce